privatenumber/esbuild-loader/README.md

 ```

-#### CSS in JS
+### CSS in JS

-If your CSS is not emitted as a CSS file, but rather loaded via JS using something like [`style-loader`](https://github.com/webpack-contrib/style-loader), you can use the loader for minification.
+If your CSS is not emitted as a `.css` file, but rather inserted from the JavaScript using something like [`style-loader`](https://github.com/webpack-contrib/style-loader), you can use the loader for minification.

 In `webpack.config.js`: